-Moving to Learn is a natural way to help children including those with special needs to reach their potential.
+Moving to Learn is a natural way to support children including those with special needs to reach their potential.

 I have come across quite a few parents of children with special needs in Mumbai who have kept their children indoors, not even letting them interact with neighbours, let alone sending them to school.
 This is because they fear the stigma attached to special needs .
 These parents have totally given up on their children and feel that nothing can be done, so they often think why waste time and resources on them?